 A sense of the precious and the precarious informs poems with widely differing subjects and settings.
 There is, too, a new awareness of the threat to the sumptuousness of the natural world posed by human profligacy.
-Sounding the provisional nature of our earth-bound experiences, Sail knows the closeness of eulogy to elegy, and his poems celebrating the immediacy of human affections and experience sit aptly alongside those remembering friends who have died.
+Sounding the provisional nature of our earth-bound experiences, Sail knows the closeness of eulogy to elegy, and his translation of Rilke's Ninth Duino Elegy, with its wholehearted acceptance of mortality, chimes aptly with poems celebrating the immediacy of human affections, including those remembering friends who have died.
 Forty-six years on from the publication of Sail's first book, Guises offers the fruits of fullness.

 'The poems can be demanding in their intricacy, inviting and rewarding rereading.
 They are highly reflective, thought made sensual via routes only poetry can take.' – Poetry Book Society Bulletin

 'It is through microscopic attention to minutiae that Sail sees furthest.' – Andrew McCulloch, Times Literary Supplement

 'Though Sail's work is quietly lyrical and almost undemonstrative at first scan, the poems reveal more and more to the active reader prepared to work hard to mine the gold.' – Patrick Lodge, Envoi

 USA: Click here to order from Indiebound or Bookshop.org